-If your healthcare provider thinks you may have a blood clot, you will have a ventilation scan and a perfusion scam.
+If your healthcare provider thinks you may have a blood clot, you will have a ventilation scan and a perfusion scan.
 They will be done one right after the other.
 If the ventilation scan is normal, but the perfusion scan is not, it is called a mismatch.
 A mismatch often means that you have a blood clot.

 You may also need a lung scan if your healthcare provider thinks you may have:

 You may also have a lung scan before lung surgery.
-This is to see how blood is flowing in your lungs and to see how well they are working.
+This is done to see how blood is flowing in your lungs and to see how well they are working.